MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Viewfinder for camera

 With the latest camera updates coming in this release, you will now have a viewfinder that provides a clear indication of what will be included in your image captures.
 This overlay does not hide anything in your view when taking a picture.
 You will now see indicators for both the center and approximate borders for the PV camera stream.

-### App-Exclusive Mode now available

-HoloLens constantly builds an internal representation of the physical environment, called "Device Shared" tracking mode, to maintain hologram stability and positions across sessions.
-However, environmental changes can cause inaccuracies in tracking over time, which is problematic for applications with high accuracy requirements.
-To address this, a new "App-Exclusive" tracking mode has been introduced with a set of APIs (exposed through Microsoft OpenXR's plugin for Unity as of August 9th).
-The "App-Exclusive" mode allows applications to run in a fresh environment, free from degradation in tracking accuracy and issues an "app-exclusive session token" for resuming the application's specific map in future sessions.

-Two limitations of the "App-Exclusive" mode are that only one such mode can exist at a time, erasing previous data, and the disk storage is limited to one-third of "Device Shared" mode.
-However, the smaller limit is still sufficient for most applications.

-The target scenario for "App-Exclusive" mode is applications with high accuracy requirements and task-oriented workflows.
-Examples include precise hologram alignment with real-world objects and 3D model editing without persistence needs.

-To use the new tracking mode APIs, a Fall 2023 HoloLens OS update is required.
-Earlier versions do not support the "App-Exclusive" mode.

 ### Rename HoloLens 2 device